A MAGIC Tour of Mitchelville

 Frederick Douglass AI Examples, Maraffi 2020

-Because Frederick Douglass and Harriet Tubman are not in the BigGAN database the images generated from the process are more general than the original photos, but they can be rendered from multiple angles and still resemble the source.
+Because Frederick Douglass and Harriet Tubman were not in the BigGAN database, the images generated from the process were more generic than we would have liked, lacking novel details from the sources.

 Harriet Tubman Combahee River Raids research poster by undergraduate Dawn Davidson: